 Health and Safety

 The Workers Center hosts regular workshops that address health and safety in the workplace.
 Workshops are free, and a great way to learn about identifying and addressing safety issues in the workplace.

 If you have an immediate concern about unsafe conditions at your place of employment, contact the Workers Center by email or call the office to talk to a staff person.

-The Workers Center has partnered with the UMass Labor Center to conduct research on working conditions of farm workers in the Pioneer Valley.
+The Workers Center has partnered with the UMass Amherst to conduct research on the working conditions of farmworkers in the Pioneer Valley.
 This important research is helping to identify challenges these workers face.

 If you are interested in participating please contact the Workers Center.
 A staff person will make an appointment to sit down with you to conduct a 30 minute interview; the surveys are anonymous and the names of the workers are not associated with the surveys.

 There are many ways to address workplace challenges.
 Taking legislative action is an important way to connect our local organizing with bigger picture regional and national reforms.